Tit for Tat (Tate McRae song)

-"Tit for Tat" is a song by the Canadian singer Tate McRae.
-It was released as a standalone single on September 26, 2025, through RCA Records, and was later included on the deluxe edition of So Close to What (2025).
+"Tit for Tat" is a song by Canadian singer Tate McRae.
+Released on September 26, 2025 through RCA Records, it was included on the deluxe edition of her album So Close to What (2025), and debuted at number 3 on the US Billboard Hot 100.
 McRae co-wrote it with the American songwriter Julia Michaels and the producers Ryan Tedder and Grant Boutin.
-The song is reported to be a response to former boyfriend the Kid Laroi's "A Cold Play", following their breakup in July 2025.
+The song is reported to be a breakup response to former boyfriend the Kid Laroi's song, "A Cold Play", following their breakup in July 2025.

 Background and promotion

-In July 2025, McRae ended her one-year relationship with the Australian singer and rapper the Kid Laroi.
+In July 2025, McRae ended her year and a half relationship with the Australian singer and rapper the Kid Laroi.
 On September 5, 2025, Laroi released the post-breakup single "A Cold Play", expressing his wish to repair his partner.
 Just three weeks later, McRae issued her response track titled "Tit for Tat".
-McRae wrote "Tit for Tat" during her Miss Possessive Tour stop in Nashville, Tennessee, on September 11, 2025, and recorded it seven days later on September 18 at her Dallas, Texas stop.
+McRae wrote "Tit for Tat" during her Miss Possessive Tour stop in Nashville, Tennessee, on September 11, 2025, and recorded it seven days later on September 18 at her Dallas, Texas, stop.
 The song was subtly teased via a glitching tour screen that briefly displayed the title in its abbreviated form "T4T".
 She announced the track on September 24.